 Happy International Women’s Day!
 This morning, I dragged myself into the office a whole thirty minutes early to join my colleagues in a celebratory breakfast and it was so great to see the room packed with a healthy mix of both men and women, many wearing purple in honour of the occasion.
 For my part, I dug out a blouse I’ve had since I was in my early teens – it’s been a fair while since I purchased anything in this colour…

 During a short talk over coffee and pains aux raisins, we were asked to think, amongst other things, about women who have inspired us in our careers.
 My brain instantly filled with a multitude of women – those I’ve worked with, or for; but also family, friends and teachers.
-I am lucky that I have had so many strong, wonderful women around me my whole life, providing role-models and inspiring me to be the best I can be – be it at work, in my studies, at home or in the wider world.
+I am lucky that I have had so many strong, wonderful women around me my whole life, providing role-models and inspiring me to be the best I can be – whether at work, in my studies, at home or in the wider world.
 But then, maybe it isn’t really luck at all, or not much anyway: after all, there are so many of these fabulous female figures out there that if one simply knows enough women, surely, statistically, one is almost certain to know plenty of these sorts of role-model-worthy ladies for whom I, personally, am so grateful to have in my life.